MusicDataset/md_homepage/content/musics/s/SonatainGMajorD894(6)-Franz Schubert.md

 ---
-title: Franz Schubert - Sonata in G Major D 894 (6)
+title: Sonata in G Major D 894 (6)
 description: This is the description for Sonata in G Major D 894 by Franz Schubert
 composers: [Franz Schubert]
 periods: [Romantic]